WWW.LOGISTICSINNOVATION.ORG

 Since 2021, the software specialists at SWAN have been part of the SSI Schäfer Group, responsible for the SAP projects of the globally active intralogistics experts and supporting companies in implementing future-proof solutions – from highly automated distribution centers to integrated production logistics.
 The course is right.

-With the opening of one of Europe's largest automated distribution centers in Eskilstuna, SSI Schaefer is supporting Swedish supermarket Coop with its 95% automated order picking process for supplying over 800 stores.
+With the opening of one of Europe's largest automated distribution centers in Eskilstuna, SSI Schäfer is supporting the Swedish Coop with its order picking process, which is 95% automated, for supplying over 800 stores.
 Before the project began, the company's logistics were largely manual.

-Sereact and Körber Supply Chain have embarked on a joint project at a German mechanical engineering company.
-Sereact's AI-based pick and place technology assists with individual part picking and is intended to be the beginning of a strategic collaboration.
+Sereact and Körber Supply Chain have launched a joint project at a German mechanical engineering company.
+Sereact's AI-based pick and place technology assists with individual part picking and is intended to be the start of a strategic partnership.

 Carina Tüllmann swears by OLF

-Previously, she served as COO – now she's embarking on a new chapter as Chief Commercial Officer and Managing Director of the Open Logistics Foundation (OLF).
-A reflection, she says, of how both the foundation (and, of course, her role) have grown.
+Previously COO, she is now embarking on a new chapter as Chief Commercial Officer and Managing Director at the Open Logistics Foundation (OLF).
+She says this reflects how both the foundation (and, of course, her role) have grown.

-Many companies haven't heard the "shot" yet.
-A study predicts that AI training will be essential for employees to remain successful, as AI applications are set to double within the next 12 months.
+Many companies haven't gotten the message yet.
+A study says that AI training will be essential for employees to remain successful, because AI applications will double within the next 12 months.
 Time to get moving.

-SSI Schäfer is currently launching a “ WAMAS Emulation Center ” which, using software on a test server, not only models warehouse operations but also maps the PLC control of all systems and the entire system behavior with the highest accuracy.
+« WAMAS Emulation Center » these days , which uses software to not only model the operation in the warehouse on a test server, but also accurately replicates the PLC control of all trades and the entire system behavior.

 TGW with its own WERX software

-TGW uses the intelligent WERX software platform as a central element and also leverages artificial intelligence to minimize manual intervention.
+TGW uses the intelligent software platform WERX as a central element and adds artificial intelligence on top to minimize manual intervention.
 Integrated systems also enable the seamless combination of full-case and split-case picking.

 Uniform data basis

-By placing the order for the comprehensive release upgrade of the warehouse management system WAMAS, SSI Schäfer, in partnership with Coop, is consistently focusing on a homogeneous, future-proof software landscape in Switzerland, Poland, Romania and Germany.
+With the award of the contract for a comprehensive release upgrade of the Warehouse Management System WAMAS, SSI Schäfer, in partnership with Coop, is consistently focusing on a homogeneous, future-proof software landscape in Switzerland, Poland, Romania and Germany.

 Out of the experimental stage

-An integrated AI developed by Sereact gives robots visual and motor skills that enable them to recognize, interpret, and act independently in their environment.
-This includes the seven pick-and-place robots that recently went to the 3PL company DeltiLog.
+An integrated AI developed by Sereact gives robots visual and motor skills that allow them to recognize and interpret their environment and act autonomously.
+This also applies to the seven pick-and-place robots that were recently delivered to the 3PL company "DeltiLog".

-The countdown to the International Forklift and Intralogistics of the Year (IFOY) Award (award ceremony on July 3) is on.
-Results from the test week in Dortmund, for example, also yielded interesting ratings for the nomination of an AI-supported system combining freight measurement and automated scheduling called aluco STRIX .
+The countdown to the International Forklift and Intralogistics of the Year (IFOY) Award (award ceremony on July 3rd) is underway.
+Results from the test week in Dortmund, for example, yielded interesting assessments for the nomination of an AI-supported system for freight measurement and automated dispatching called aluco STRIX .